curl/everything-curl/libcurl/options/tls.md

 does SSL and TLS.

-Transfers done using TLS use safe defaults but since curl is used in many different scenarios and setups, chances are you will end up in situations where you want to change those behaviors.
+Transfers done using TLS use safe defaults but since curl is used in many different scenarios and setups, chances are you end up in situations where you want to change those behaviors.

 ## Protocol version

 With `CURLOPT_SSLVERSION' and `CURLOPT_PROXY_SSLVERSION`you can specify which SSL or TLS protocol range that is acceptable to you.
-Traditionally SSL and TLS protocol versions have been found detect and unsuitable for use over time and even if curl itself will raise its default lower version over time you might want to opt for only using the latest and most security protocol versions.
+Traditionally SSL and TLS protocol versions have been found detect and unsuitable for use over time and even if curl itself raises its default lower version over time you might want to opt for only using the latest and most security protocol versions.

 These options take a lowest acceptable version and optionally a maximum.
-If the server cannot negotiate a connection with that condition, the transfer will fail.
+If the server cannot negotiate a connection with that condition, the transfer fails.

 Example: